rodlie/cyan/README.md

 ## Build

-Binary builds are recommended, but you can always build from source.
-The following instructions are for Linux.
+The following build instructions are for Linux.

 ### Requirements